Matt-Eva/react-css-and-file-structure/README.md

   </li>
   <li>Finally, it's time to style our cards.
 Let start by designing for the small view (remember: Mobile First).
    <ul>
+    <li>We want our card to be 90% of the width of the viewport.</li>
+    <li>We want different JSX elements to stack on top of each other.
+We also want our card to be able to flex in order to accomodate for longer or shorter value statements.
+What styling attributes can we give our card to help ensure both of these happen?</li>
+    <li>We want each card to have a border.</li>
+    <li>We want each card to have a padding of 10 pixels, and to be separated vertically from other cards by 10 pixels.</li>
    </ul>
   </li>